Medical errors can lead to your child’s life-long disability

 - Medical errors during a C-section

-Delayed Decision to Perform a C-Section
+Delayed decision to perform a C-section

-When a doctor does not recognize the complications of a vaginal delivery soon enough, or delays in making the decision to perform a C-section, the baby can suffer physical injuries and oxygen deprivation, which can cause damage to the brain.
-Oxygen deprivation can occur when the baby is in the birth canal too long, or when the child is too large and there is too much pressure on the head or umbilical cord.
+Oxygen deprivation, which can result in injuries like cerebral palsy or hypoxic-ischemic encephalopathy (HIE), can occur when the baby is in the birth canal too long or when the child is too large and there is too much pressure on the head or umbilical cord.